Error: Contact form not found.

 • Use bankruptcy for the automatic stay, even if debts aren’t erased

 This is sometimes referred to as a “Chapter 20” strategy (Chapter 7 + Chapter 13).
-It can be helpful for reorganizing secured debts after wiping out unsecured ones.
+It is sometimes used to address secured debts after unsecured obligations have been handled, depending on the circumstances.

 What Happens If You File Too Soon?